oob-skulden/Rivus/README.md

 - Actually running it before you push
 - Telling other developers it exists

 That’s it.
-No donations (unless you want to cover a coffee or a $5 afternoon tea), no GitHub stars required (nice, but not mandatory), and no newsletter signups.
+No donations (unless you want to cover a coffee or a five-dollar afternoon tea), no GitHub stars required (nice, but not mandatory), and no newsletter signups.

 Maybe a YouTube video about it one day.
 Still not starting a newsletter.